-On September 20, 2024, we, together with Northern Oil and Gas, Inc. ("NOG"), purchased certain oil and natural gas properties located in the Delaware Basin with an effective date of April 1, 2024 from Point Energy Partners Petroleum, LLC, Point Energy Partners Operating, LLC, Point Energy Partners Water, LLC and Point Energy Partners Royalty, LLC (collectively, "Point") for an aggregate purchase price of \$1.0 billion in cash, including closing adjustments (the "Point Acquisition").
-We agreed to purchase 80% of the acquired assets, consisting of approximately 16,300 net acres in Ward and Winkler Counties, and will operate the assets, and NOG agreed to purchase the remaining 20% of the assets.
-Our portion of the aggregate preliminary purchase price was \$833.8 million, which consisted of (i) \$816.1 million in cash and (ii) \$17.7 million in estimated transaction-related expenses.
-The purchase price is subject to additional post-closing adjustments, and was funded entirely with borrowings under our Senior Secured Credit Facility.
-Upon closing of the Point Acquisition, we entered into the Thirteenth Amendment to our Senior Secured Credit Facility, which, among other things, increased our aggregate elected commitment to \$1.5 billion.
-See Notes 3 and 4 to our consolidated financial statements included elsewhere in this Quarterly Report for further discussion of the Point Acquisition and our Senior Secured Credit Facility, respectively.
+On July 27, 2024, we entered into a purchase and sale agreement with Northern Oil and Gas, Inc. ("NOG") and Point Energy Partners Petroleum, LLC, Point Energy Partners Operating, LLC, Point Energy Partners Water, LLC and Point Energy Partners Royalty, LLC (together, "Point"), pursuant to which the Company and NOG agreed to purchase Point's oil and natural gas properties in the Delaware Basin for an aggregate purchase price of \$1.1 billion of cash, subject to purchase price adjustments and customary closing adjustments.
+We agreed to purchase 80% of the acquired assets and will operate the assets, and NOG agreed to purchase the remaining 20% of the assets.
+Closing price adjustments are expected to be approximately \$75.0 million, reducing total consideration to approximately \$1.025 billion.
+We expect to fund our \$820.0 million portion, net of expected closing price adjustments, through the use of our Senior Secured Credit Facility.
+Upon closing of the Point Acquisition, we expect our aggregate elected commitment under our Senior Secured Credit Facility will be increased to \$1.5 billion.
+See Note 14 to our consolidated financial statements included elsewhere in this Quarterly Report for further discussion of the acquisition.